MoneySavingExpert.com homepage

 Tips, discounts, cashback & more

-Drivers under 25 have always faced huge car insurance bills due to the higher risk of being in (or causing) an accident.
-The cost of cover has rocketed by 46% and the average premium for under 25s is now more than £2,000/yr.
+Drivers under 25 have always faced huge insurance bills due to the higher risk of being in (or causing) an accident.
+According to Confused.com, the average cost for a driver aged 17 to 20 is now more than £2,000 a year.
 Yet never assume your renewal is the best deal.
-Many save £100s following our tried-and-tested cost-cutting tips.
+Many save £100s on their young driver insurance by following our tried-and-tested MoneySaving tips.

 Your age is one factor that insurers use when working out how much to charge you for car insurance, but it's not the only thing (see what affects your car insurance quote).
-There's therefore no such thing as 'young drivers' insurance', as most car insurance policies are open to anyone.
+There's therefore no such thing as 'young driver insurance' or 'teenage car insurance', as most car insurance policies are open to anyone.

-However, as many young drivers have little driving experience and will typically face expensive insurance costs, we've written this guide with extra tips and tricks to try, such as considering black box insurance.
+However, as many young drivers have little driving experience, they'll typically have to pay more for insurance, so we've written this guide with extra tips and tricks to try to help readers combat this.
+These include considering black box insurance (also see our main How to get cheaper car insurance guide).

-Like all car insurance, young drivers will usually have the choice of three main levels of cover (see more detail in types of car insurance explained):
+Like all motorists, younger drivers will usually have the choice of three main levels of cover (see more detail in types of car insurance explained):

 • Third party only.
 This covers damage to someone else or their property.